Got a picky eater? Grab my free picky eating starter guide now! »

 • Pollock fish sticks (Often less intimidating to toddlers since they look like chicken fingers!)

-• Canned tuna (Safe Catch Foods brand only), or their canned salmon
+• Canned tuna (Safe Catch Foods brand), or canned salmon

-It’s always best to choose low-mercury fish for your toddler, like:
+It’s best to choose low-mercury fish for your toddler, like:

 • Catfish